cuthbertLab/music21/buildDoc/rst/moduleInterval.rst

 .. module:: music21.interval

 Interval.py is a module for creating and manipulating interval objects.
 Included classes are Interval, DiatonicInterval, GenericInterval, and ChromaticInterval.
 There are also a number of useful lists included in the module.

-.. function:: generateChromatic()
+.. function:: generateChromatic(n1, n2)

 generateChromatic(Note, Note) -> ChromaticInterval Generates a ChromaticInterval from the two given notes.

-.. function:: generateDiatonic()
+.. function:: generateDiatonic(gInt, cInt)

 generateDiatonic(GenericInterval, ChromaticInterval) -> DiatonicInterval Generates a DiatonicInterval from the given Generic and Chromatic intervals.

-.. function:: generateInterval()
+.. function:: generateInterval(n1, n2=None)

 generateInterval(Note [,Note]) -> Interval Generates an interval from note1 to a generic note, or from note1 to note2.
 The generic, chromatic, and diatonic parts of the interval are also generated.